poetteacherperformerscientistecologistwarpoet - home

 "Petrucci is somebody working with a lively circumspection in a tradition he's demonstrating not to have been merely an early-to-mid-20th-century exploration."
 Roy Fisher

 Ecologist, PhD Physicist and Royal Literary Fund Fellow Mario Petrucci is renowned for combining innovation with a profoundly human aspect, particularly in the creative dialogue between science and poetry.
 He is the only poet to have been in residence at the Imperial War Museum and with BBC Radio 3.
 A prizewinner in the National Poetry Competition and four times winner of the London Writers competition, he is recipient of the Arvon Prize, the Bridport Prize, an Arts Council England Writers' Award, a New London Writers Award, and a 2016 PEN Translates award for his version of Eugenio Montale's Xenia.
 His Tales from the Bridge, an innovative poetry soundscape commissioned for the 2012 Cultural Olympiad to span London's Millennium Bridge, was shortlisted for the 2012 Ted Hughes Award for New Poetry.
-He recently delivered a groundbreaking series of poems and study resources to the Poetry Society as part of a major commission in Ecopoetry.
-Heavy Water (Enitharmon) is the basis of an award-winning film by Seventh Art Productions.
+He delivered a groundbreaking series of poems and study resources to the Poetry Society for a major commission in Ecopoetry, and Heavy Water (Enitharmon) is the basis of an award-winning film on Chernobyl by Seventh Art Productions.
 Reviewers of Heavy Water have commented:

 “This inflicts on the reader the finest sort of shock, not just to the senses, but to the conscience, to the soul…amongst the top five poetry collections to appear this year.
 It is necessary, cathartic and profound.”
 POETRY LONDON